 Family and Relationships

-If you have parental responsibilities, caring responsibilities or experience pregnancy during your studies in Trinity please refer to our comprehensive Policy on Supports for Student Parents, Student Carers and Students Experiencing Pregnancy.
-The Senior Tutor's website also has a wealth of Information for Students with Children, outlining the supports available to student parents for academic, financial and other matters.
+If you have parental responsibilities, or caring responsibilities or experience pregnancy during your studies in Trinity please refer to our comprehensive Policy on Supports for Student Parents, Student Carers and Students Experiencing Pregnancy.
+The Senior Tutor's website also has a wealth of Information for Students with Children, outlining the support available to student parents for academic, financial, and other matters.

-Trinity is committed to creating a collegiate work environment that is conducive to quality work, study and the attainment of a healthy work-life balance.
-The HR website has a page on work-life balance.
+Trinity is committed to creating a collegiate work environment that is conducive to quality work, study and the attainment of a healthy work-life balance through practical policies on core meeting hours, shorter working year, family-related leave, etc.

 The Day Nursery provides care for children of students and staff from 3 months to 4.5 years.
 The Sports Centre offers a range of benefits and activities for members, including the annual Family Fun Day and mid-term Sports Camps for Children.